-My colleagues at Giving Compass know that my blood boils when I think about well-intentioned generosity that is wasted on organizations that are ineffective and Attorney General Jeff Sessions, put the Drug Abuse Resistance Education (or DARE) back in the news, and that’s not good news.
+My colleagues at Giving Compass know that my blood boils when I think about well-intentioned generosity that is wasted on organizations that are ineffective.
+In 2016, Attorney General Jeff Sessions put the Drug Abuse Resistance Education (DARE) back in the news, and that’s not good news.

-The AG recently spoke at DARE’s annual training conference, where he noted that, “DARE is …the best remembered anti-drug program today … We know it worked before and we can make it work again.”
+The AG spoke at DARE’s annual training conference in 2017, where he noted that, “DARE is …the best remembered anti-drug program today … We know it worked before and we can make it work again.”
 Unfortunately, he’s got it wrong.
 What we know from research and evidence is that DARE did NOT work, and in some cases, it actually did harm.

 How do you know the organizations you are giving to are effective?

-- LEARN – Ask the organizations you support to show you the evidence and also search for evidence by yourslef: Strong organizations are strong because they are committed to delivering on outcomes and will be able to explain to you the research they do to understand their effectiveness.
-Not every nonprofit can or should invest in costly evaluation research but every one of them should be able to explain to you the connection between the work they are doing and the evidence that their work will lead to impact (if they do it well).
+- LEARN: Ask the organizations you support to show you the evidence and also search for evidence by yourself.
+Strong organizations are strong because they are committed to delivering on outcomes and will be able to explain to you the research they do to understand their effectiveness.
+Not every nonprofit can or should invest in costly evaluation research, but every one of them should be able to explain to you the connection between the work they are doing and the evidence that their work will lead to impact (if they do it well).
 Then, they should be able to show you that they measure the quality of their own work.

-- TAKE ACTION – Feel Free to be a Free-Rider; there are great Giving Funds and Expert donors to partners with: If you don’t have the time to learn about the organization, or don’t feel comfortable assessing the quality of an organization’s work, there is no shame in being a “free-rider” and piggybacking on someone else’s due diligence.
-Consider pooling your money in a fund managed by someone with expertise in the area you care about who is sourcing and doing proper due diligences on quality opportunities on that issue.
+- TAKE ACTION: Feel free to be a free rider.
+If you don’t have the time to learn about the organization, or don’t feel comfortable assessing the quality of an organization’s work, there is no shame in being a “free-rider” and piggybacking on someone else’s due diligence.
+Consider pooling your money in a fund managed by someone with expertise in the area you care about who is sourcing and doing proper due diligence on quality opportunities on that issue.
 We feature issue funds on Giving Compass (a few are up and we’re adding more soon).
 You also can look to a funder you admire and trust, to see where they are giving.
 If it is a foundation, these data are often shared on the foundation’s website.
 You also can go to Guidestar or Charity Navigator and look at the foundation’s 990-PF tax return — inside the return, you can see each and every grant it awarded.

 There are many examples of things that have been scaled without evidence, but DARE has become the poster-child, for a good reason.
-Follow three simple steps when guiding your journey: Learn – Take Action – Connect, and you will avoid organizations that like D.A.R.E. were created with a noble goal but failed to deliver on the promise.
+Follow three simple steps when guiding your journey — learn, connect, take action — and you will avoid organizations that, like DARE, were created with a noble goal but failed to deliver on the promise.

-Stephanie Fuerstner Gillis is a Strategy Advisor for Giving Compass and Senior Advisor for the Impact Driven Philanthropy Initiative at the Raikes Foundation
+Original contribution by Stephanie Fuerstner Gillis, Strategy Advisor for Giving Compass and Senior Advisor for the Impact-Driven Philanthropy Initiative at the Raikes Foundation.

 Are you ready to give?